zumasys/docs/site/jbase/administration/installation-guides/unattended-install/linux/README.md

 drwxrwxrwt.
 2 root  root         6 Aug 21  2020 .XIM-unix
 ```

-Change the properties of the jBASE Linux installer to make it execuatble, and then we can get started:
+Change the properties of the jBASE Linux installer to make it executable, and then we can get started:

 ```bash
 [root@cranfield tmp]# chmod u+x Linux_jBASE_5.8.3_948d8070_64bit.bin